• Ntc

 Who said what?

 Gagan Thapa, a prominent Nepali Congress leader, couldn’t help but criticize the government’s decision.
-Sharing his view on X (formerly Twitter), he stressed the need to discourage the misuse of social media through federal regulation however, declared that the decision to shut down the app’s access was an “opposite direction.”
+Sharing his view on X (formerly Twitter), he stressed the need to discourage the misuse of social media through federal regulation however, he declared that the decision to shut down the app’s access was an “opposite direction.”
 He also questioned the intention of the government and shared that this could be an attempt to clamp down on the freedom of expression.
 Mr. Thapa strongly demanded that the government reverse this decision.

 Similar sentiments were shared by former Communication minister and CPN-UML party member Gokul Bastola.
 Through his post on X, he voiced his displeasure at the decision to block TikTok.
 He suggested that the government resort to content filtering law to curb any anti-social activities on the popular social media platform.
 He described TikTok as a platform for healthy personal entertainment where there’s a space for creativity.
 Baskota has long been an advocate of regulating social media in Nepal.
 His attempt to bring social media within federal regulation was severely criticized during his tenure.